stackBlock/cardano-private-network/README.md

 <p align="justify">
  The aim of this repository is to get a chain running that is updated to the current Cardano version. <br>
-<p> <b>- This chain is still a work in process - It is not updating past Mary.
-There is an error after the update from Mary to Alonzo is called in the 4th update.
-There are two bug issues currently open with IOHK at the cardano node github, <a href="https://github.com/input-output-hk/cardano-node/issues/2971)">2971</a> and <a href="https://github.com/input-output-hk/cardano-node/issues/2972)">2972</a></b></p>
+<p> <b>- This chain is still a work in process - It is working but there are two bug issues currently open with IOHK (that I would like official answers for) at the cardano node github, <a href="https://github.com/input-output-hk/cardano-node/issues/2971)">2971</a> and <a href="https://github.com/input-output-hk/cardano-node/issues/2972)">2972</a></b></p>

 <b><a href="https://github.com/input-output-hk/cardano-node/issues/2971">- [2971]</a> - This is an issue with the wrong amount of lovelace being processed in 3 of the updates.
 I was able to fix / get it to work, but I am hoping to get an answer from IOHK as to why it didn't work and if my fix was correct<br><br>

-<a href="https://github.com/input-output-hk/cardano-node/issues/2972">- [2972]</a> - This is because the upgrade to Alonzo from Mary is failing - There is also a command within the update that references a file that was not created / doesn't exist.
-I have not been able to fix this on my own and have not be able to get any help from IOHK as of this writing. </b><br><br>
+<a href="https://github.com/input-output-hk/cardano-node/issues/2972">- [2972]</a> - This is because the upgrade to Alonzo from Mary was failing - There is also a command within the update that references a file that was not created / doesn't exist.
+I have been able to fix this on my own and have but would like to know why this was happening so that I am sure that I used best practices. </b><br><br>

  <p>The blockchain is built by running a series of (slightly modified) scripts from IOHK.
 IOHK allows you to build the chain in different ways.
-The way we choose to build the chain is by first starting a Byron network and then calling a series of 4 updates that will bring the system from Byron to Alonzo (although there is still an error getting all the way to Alonzo).
+The way we choose to build the chain is by first starting a Byron network and then calling a series of 4 updates that will bring the system from Byron to Alonzo.
 Along with moving the blockchain through to Alonzo, the scripts also transfer ada to a Shelly wallet / node for use with block production and creates a block producing node.
 </p>
 </p>